 What makes a good performance review?
 How do you prepare for the performance review process, and what's a good way to follow up with the employee being reviewed after?
-This post will answer these questions and guide how to conduct a performance review.
+This post will answer these performance review questions and teach you how to conduct a proper review meeting.

-The best way to think about the performance review cycle is that of a two-way conversation, not a set of criticisms that come down from above.
+The best way to think about what a performance review cycle is like of a two-way conversation, not a set of criticisms that come down from above.

 If running a business is like steering a ship out on the open sea, then the performance review process is like plotting your course or setting your compass.
 It helps ensure that the employee has a future at your organisation and that your organisation is still providing them with a path for growth.